How Qred came into the world

 After many years of work, I have established and developed contacts with good and skilled bankers.
 For new small businesses and entrepreneurs, however, it is hardly open arms waiting in the bank.
 Especially if you need capital to grow your business.

-Business loans can in principle be forgotten if the company does not have a solid proof of life and a million turnover.
-Unless you are a childhood friend of the bank manager, endless documentation is required in the form of business plans, budgets and financial statements.
-Small and new businesses are therefore often relegated to family and friends in order to raise the necessary capital.
+In principle, you can forget about business loans if your company doesn't have a solid "proof of life" and a turnover in the millions.
+Unless you're childhood friends with the bank manager, endless documentation is required in the form of business plans, budgets and financial statements.
+Small and start-up businesses often rely on family and friends to provide the necessary capital.

 Banks run year after year with big profits, interest rates are historically low, but the number of loans to small businesses is falling.
 Glorious!
 There is fertile ground here for a new business, I thought.